volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 It is always important to use something you are learning in practice, so let's take a look at the following cases:

-* Match any 9-digit number:
+* Match any 9-digit number

 ```javascript
 const pattern = /\d{9}$/